Arisa Nakajima

-Arisa Nakajima (中島 安里紗, Nakajima Arisa) is a Japanese professional wrestler.
+Arisa Nakajima (中島 安里紗, Nakajima Arisa) is a Japanese retired professional wrestler.
 Trained by the Major Girl's Fighting AtoZ promotion, Nakajima made her debut in January 2006, but when the promotion folded the following May, she transferred over to JWP Joshi Puroresu, where she became a two-time JWP Junior and Princess of Pro-Wrestling Champion.
 Nakajima retired from professional wrestling in June 2009, but made her return to JWP in April 2012.
 The following December, Nakajima won JWP's top title, the JWP Openweight Championship, for the first time.
 She eventually went on to become a record four-time JWP Openweight Champion, while also winning the JWP Tag Team and Daily Sports Women's Tag Team Championships twice, before quitting JWP in December 2016.
 The following month, Nakajima joined the Seadlinnng promotion.

 Professional wrestling career

 Major Girl's Fighting AtoZ (2006)

 Nakajima began training professional wrestling with the Major Girl's Fighting AtoZ promotion at the age of 16 in 2005 and made her debut on January 3, 2006, facing fellow rookie Mika Mizunuma in Korakuen Hall.
 During her first months in the business, Nakajima wrestled several other matches against Mizunuma, including a "Best of Three" match series in February and a singles rematch on March 18 in Korakuen Hall, which Nakajima went on to win.
 Nakajima and Mizunuma also wrestled against each other at a Wrestling Marvelous of the Future (WMF) event on March 27, with Nakajima picking up the win.
 However, Nakajima's run with AtoZ ended abruptly, when the promotion folded following a May 3 event in Korakuen Hall.